Report of the Thirtieth Meeting of the London D. H. Lawrence Group

 The tour started at Hampstead Tube Station and finished at Hampstead Heath Overground Station.
-It covered 2.1 miles and took 1.5 hours.
+It covered 2.1 miles and took two hours.

 - Hampstead Tube Station, which Lawrence knew and used

 - The home of Dollie Radford on Well Walk, where Lawrence and Frieda lived in 1917